AJL-Team-4/Models/README.md

 ### Model7
 a.
 Preprocessing
 - The preprocessing step is a bit different from model6.
 I decided to throw all data into training and wanted model to learn more from minority classes.
 - I still did a little bit train test split 0.05.
 This just ensure I can set a smaller learning rate to my model6 by adpative learning rate function.
+The validation data overlaps with some training images.
 - I oversampled the image data by only label

 b.
 Model Structure